An Artificial Neural Network-Based Model Predictive Control for Three-phase Flying Capacitor Multi-Level Inverter: Proposed ANN -Based Control Strategy

 \subsection{\textit{ANN}-Based Control Strategy}

 The \textit{ANN}-based control scheme proposed, in this work, undergoes two main phases, namely, training and testing phases.
 As mentioned above, the \textit{ANN} should be first trained \textit{offline}.
 To do so, \textit{MPC} has been used as a baseline control scheme for assessing our proposed control strategy and, in the meanwhile, for collecting data required for training, validation, and testing the proposed neural network.
-The acquired \textit{MPC} dataset is used to train the \textit{ANN} to anticipate the optimal switching state $S_{opt}$ at instant $k+1$.
+The acquired \textit{MPC} dataset is used to train the \textit{ANN} to anticipate the optimal switching state $S_{opt}$ at the instant $k+1$.
 Afterwards, once the proposed neural network is fine-tuned, it can be successfully used \textit{online} for controlling the \textit{FCMLI}, instead of relying on the predictive control strategies.

-In this study, the input features of our proposed \textit{ANN}-based control scheme are a set of measured variables of the inverter, while the output includes the optimal switching states $S_{opt}$ that should be applied to the inverter at next sampling instant $k+1$, as illustrated in Fig.~\ref{fig: Proposed_model}.
-More precisely, the output includes a vector of eight elements that identifies the eight voltage vectors ($V_i \; \forall i = \{0, \dots, 7\}$) (see Table \ref{table: swtching_states}).
+In this study, the input features of our proposed \textit{ANN}-based control scheme consist of a set of measured variables of the inverter \ihab{that will be discussed in Section~\ref{Input Features Selection and Training Process}}, while the output includes the optimal switching states $S_{opt}$ that should be applied to the inverter at next sampling instant $k+1$, as illustrated in Fig.~\ref{fig: Proposed_model}.
+More precisely, the output includes a vector of eight elements that identifies the eight voltage vectors ($V_i \; \forall i \in \{0, \dots, 7\}$) (see Table~\ref{table: swtching_states}).
 Each sampling instant, the index of the \textit{optimum} voltage vector will be only active with a value of one, whereas others will be equal to zero.